argoproj/argo-cd/docs/user-guide/config-management-plugins.md

 user-supplied environment variables (#3 above) with `ARGOCD_ENV_`.
 This prevents users from directly setting potentially-sensitive environment variables.

-If your plugin was written before 2.3 and depends on user-supplied environment variables, then you will need to update your plugin's behavior to work with 2.4.
+If your plugin was written before 2.4 and depends on user-supplied environment variables, then you will need to update your plugin's behavior to work with 2.4.
+If you use a third-party plugin, make sure they explicitly advertise support for 2.4.

 ## Using a CMP